Why Las Fallas Are Much More Than Giant Sculptures

 Therefore, much more important than owning something, it is to have the know-how for building it.
 Because when you are left with nothing, if you still have the skills, you will always be able to make your way to the top again.

-Contrary to what happen to people who only care about the outcome, who will never be able to recover if they suddenly lose everything they have (e.g.: lottery winners).
+Contrary to what happens to people who only care about the outcome, who will never be able to recover if they suddenly lose everything they have (e.g.: lottery winners).

 It is the idea of renewal and prosperity.
-It is to dig our faults, our mistakes, our sins, our anger and our hatred and have a new beginning, even when that is the last thing we want to do.
-Because we are (lazy) animal of habits, we tend to cling to what we have right now and to what is certain.
+It is to dig our faults, our mistakes, our sins, our anger, and our hatred and have a new beginning, even when that is the last thing we want to do.
+Because we are (lazy) animals of habits, we tend to cling to what we have right now and to what is certain.

 And this leads to the last point, which is exactly the value we give to material things, and how we let them control most of our life.
 If you take a deep look at your life, is that new car or that new iPhone really that important?
 Or are the relationships, your set of values and beliefs what really matters?

-Well, for most people is the latter, and so they somehow become slaves of their own material goods.
-So they end up living and working towards owning a certain number of goods, so that they can feel good with themselves and show other people “how well they are in life”.
+Well, for most people it is the former, and so they somehow become slaves of their own material goods.
+So they end up living and working towards owning a certain number of things so that they can feel good with themselves and show other people “how well they are in life”.

 However, there is a huge difference between living well and living to impress others, where people just hold onto their possessions as if nothing else mattered.

 In such materialistic times, the Fallas teach us a deep lesson about what is really important.
 While the rest of the world is too worried thinking about their daily problems, the Valencianos and Las Fallas (at least during these four days, before everything returns to “normal”) show us what it is to have a bigger purpose.

 That much more important than owning something is to have the know-how.
 And that much more important than being stuck in the past, it is to look forward and overcome it.